Night at the Museum: Production

-The building featured in the film, which was constructed on a sound stage in Burnaby, British Columbia, is based on the American Museum of Natural History in New York City, external shots of which were used in the movie.
+Before Shawn Levy was hired, Stephen Sommers was originally set to direct the film, but he dropped out due to creative differences and to focus on a proposed remake of When Worlds Collide.
+The building featured in the film, which was constructed on a soundstage in Burnaby, British Columbia, is based on the American Museum of Natural History in New York City, external shots of which were used in the film.
+Filming took place from January through July 2006.
 Trainers spent several weeks training Crystal, who plays the troublemaking monkey Dexter, to slap and bite Ben Stiller in the film.

-Director Shawn Levy credited Stiller for the ensemble cast: "When actors hear that Ben Stiller is in a movie they want to work with him.
+Shawn Levy credited Stiller for assembling the ensemble cast: "When actors hear that Ben Stiller is in a movie they want to work with him.
 It['s] a high-water mark and it absolutely draws actors in and I'm convinced that's a big part of why we got this cast."